Feature request #2348

 Regarding the different layers and symbology, you can choose the layers you want to appear for a particular map.
 Once you select the lock layers option, that particular map item will not changed based on the layers you have showing or hidden in the canvas.
 Unfortunately, the problem with map items becoming blank when new layers being added to the canvas is still present.

-#6 Updated by Alister Hood over 5 years ago
+#6 Updated by Alister Hood almost 7 years ago

 - Pull Request or Patch supplied set to No

 Going through this process made me think that the overview map is really all I want.
 Being able to add it to the composer would eliminate the need to create a boundary polygon as well.